Roy Hodgson: Inter Milan

 Before the European Championships, Hodgson joined Italian Serie A giants Inter Milan, where he worked from 1995 to 1997.
 With significant investment, he presided over a rebuilding phase.
-Inter had finished thirteenth and sixth in the seasons prior to his arrival.
+Inter had finished thirteenth and sixth in the seasons before his arrival.
 After a terrible start to the season that saw the team bottom of Serie A, Hodgson was brought in and guided the club to seventh place in the 1995–96 season, qualifying for the UEFA Cup.
-In an interview with FourFourTwo in a May 2005 issue, Roberto Carlos stated that he had difficulties with Hodgson throughout the 1995–96 season, and that his decision to leave Inter at the end of the season was largely due to Hodgson's refusal to field him in his preferred position, as a left-back, rather than in a more advanced position on the wing.
+In an interview with FourFourTwo magazine from May 2005, Roberto Carlos stated that he had difficulties with Hodgson throughout the 1995–96 season, and that his decision to leave Inter at the end of the season was largely due to Hodgson's refusal to field him in his preferred position, as a left-back, rather than in a more advanced position on the wing.

 The 1996–97 season saw Hodgson leave Inter after guiding them to a third-place finish.
 He was replaced by Luigi Simoni whose side finished second in the league in the 1997–98 season and won the UEFA Cup.
 In an interview in 2009, Hodgson recalled his time at Inter: "We lacked stars, apart from Paul Ince.
 It wasn't the Inter we see today of household names.
 They weren't the best technically but physically they were like machines.
 The Premier League is like that now, but back then Italy was far ahead."